orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

 ## Syllabus of lectures:
 1. Introduction to C#, Visual studio and .NET
 2. Object-oriented programming and advanced constructs in C#
-3. .NET Standard and Language Integrated Query
+3. .NET Standard and Language Integrated Query(LINQ)
 4. Entity framework and repository design pattern
 5. Application testing and continous integration in C#
 6. Design patterns in C#